davetron5000/optparse-plus/tutorial/3_ui.md

       |repo_url|which is required|
 ```

 This scenario describes getting help for our app and the basic user interface that we need.
-This is how "test-drive" the
+This is how we "test-drive" the
 development of the user interface portion of our app.
 Let's run the scenario and see what happens.

 ```sh